RobeHerrera/ImageTransferTCP/README.md

 - No update

 ## Update 9 / AUG / 2018
-- REmove some option and clean the project
+- Remove some option and clean the project

+## Update 13 / AUG / 2018
+- Minors changes, ask for the port and host address.

 ### REQUIREMENTS